 Disk Types and Performance

 EVS disks are classified based on the disk I/O performance.
 EVS disks differ in performance and price.
-Choose the disk type most appropriate for your applications.
+You can choose whichever disk type that is the best fit for your applications.

 EVS Performance